wintvelt/mb-btw-export/README.md

             save exported doc
             save exportLogs in latestState (with new export) delete unexported

-    - [ ] make the dynamoDb.update only return params
-        - in unexported this can be update/ delete/ none
-        - in update in 2 functions
-    - [ ] make dynamoDb.delete only return params
-        - in deleteExport for deleting exported doc
-        - in unexported see above
-        - in update (for webhook test cleanup only)

 - [ ] add integrity
     - [ ] for updating latestState: latestState + unexported